+The Developer owns a portion of land within the District; therefore, assessment revenues in the general and debt service funds include the assessments levied on those lots owned by the Developer.
 The Developer has agreed to fund the general operations of the District.
-In connection with that agreement, Developer contributions to the general fund were \$87,875 for the fiscal year ended September 30, 2023.
+In connection with that agreement, Developer contributions to the general fund were \$87,875 for the fiscal year ended September 30, 2024.